Neil DeGrasse Tyson Explains The End Of 'Interstellar'

-Astrophysicist and StarTalk Radio host Neil deGrasse Tyson saw ‘Interstellar’ and then came by Business Insider to explain what the ending means — and if it’s scientifically sound.
+Astrophysicist Neil deGrasse Tyson saw ‘Interstellar’ and then came by Business Insider to explain what the ending means — and if it’s scientifically sound.

 Produced by Will Wei.
 Additional camera by Devan Joseph.